Enhancely API (1.4.2)

 URL Hash Calculation:

-The hash parameter is the MD5 hash of the absolute URL (lowercase hexadecimal):
+The hash parameter is the MD5 hash (lowercase hexadecimal) of the normalized URL.
+Normalization applies these steps before hashing:

 import crypto from 'crypto';